-With the back-and-forth summer temperatures (dipping from over 90 degrees Fahrenheit down to almost the 70s), your allergy symptoms might have started back up.
+With the back-and-forth warm weather, your allergy symptoms might have started back up.
+It feels like spring out and it’s confusing for many.
 You probably have a friend or family member in your life who doesn’t understand your allergy symptoms, because they don’t have them.
 Perhaps they had allergies as a child that they outgrew.
 Maybe they’ve never experienced allergies at all.

 Does that mean this person is likely to go through the rest of their lives without allergies?
 It could happen, but it just as easily could not.
 Even in adulthood, you’re not immune to developing allergies.
 Here’s why that is.

 Adult-onset allergies are those allergy symptoms that manifest later in life.
 This could be younger adulthood, such as in a person’s 20s, to their senior years, when a person is 70 or 80 years old.
 Typically, if you lived through your 20s and your 30s without any new allergies, the chances of getting adult-onset allergies diminishes.